kriber82/AdventOfCraft2024/exercise/kotlin/day01/thoughts.md

     - is probably be related to currentLocation
     - might also be dependent on speed of the reindeer (no hint for or against that in the code)
   - numberOfDaysBeforeChristmas is probably only dependent on the current date
-- refactoring steps:
-  - extract reindeer with name & location
+- refactoring step: extract reindeer with name & location
+- observation: two main concepts besides reindeers: time & location
+- refactoring: try to capture time as a concept
+  - introduce today and christmasDay as LocalDates to replace numberOfDaysBeforeChristmas
+    - assumption: Communicator will be reconstructed regularly